High Oil Pressure – Main Causes and Treatment

 Most mechanics suggest changing your oil every 3,000 miles or so.
 However, modern cars, trucks, and SUVs are built to last as long as 10,000 miles before needing new oil.

-Regardless, consistency is what counts.
-The longer you wait, the better the chances you cause your engine harm.
+Regardless, consistency is what matters.
+The longer you wait, the better the chances you cause your engine damage.

 High Oil Pressure FAQ